DanMarshall909/please/README.md

   5│ } catch {
   6│     Write-Error "Failed to get the current time.
 Error: $_" 7│ }

+✅ Script generated successfully!

+🎯 What would you like to do with this script?

+  1. 📋 Copy to clipboard
+  2. ▶️  Execute script now
+  3. 💾 Save to file
+  4. ✏️  Edit script
+  5. 📖 Show detailed explanation
+  6. 🚪 Exit

+Enter your choice (1-6):
 ```

+### Interactive Menu System

+After generating a script, OohLama presents an interactive menu with the following options:

+- **📋 Copy to clipboard**: Cross-platform clipboard integration (Windows clip, macOS pbcopy, Linux xclip/xsel)
+- **▶️ Execute script now**: Safe execution with validation warnings and user confirmation
+- **💾 Save to file**: Intelligent filename suggestions based on task description
+- **✏️ Edit script**: Opens script in system editor (currently displays placeholder)
+- **📖 Show detailed explanation**: Comprehensive analysis including:
+  - Task analysis and AI model used
+  - Script statistics (lines, comments, commands)
+  - Platform-specific usage tips
+  - Safety recommendations
+- **🚪 Exit**: Clean program termination

+The menu system supports multiple actions on the same script and provides a continuous workflow until the user chooses to exit.

 ## 🛡️ Safety Features